njkmr0027/developer.concur.com/CONTRIBUTING.md

 2. Follow the guidelines outlined in the following [README file](https://github.com/sap-staging/developer.concur.com/blob/main/README.md) to set up your environment.
 3. Commit any changes to your repo.
 4. Push any changes to your fork.
-5. Create a Pull Request in the preview repo.
+5. Create a Pull Request.

 ## Developer Certificate of Origin (DCO)